 For some people it’s not an “if” question but a “how much” question.
-However, using student loans will make your college expenses even higher, especially if you defer the interest on your loans while you are still in school.
+However, using student loans will make your college expenses even higher, especially if you defer the interest on your unsubsidized loans while you are still in school.
 Did you know that the interest on some student loans starts accruing while your student is still in school?
 On many loans it does.

 As Navient points out on it’s website, “Generally, interest begins to accrue on Direct Unsubsidized, FFELP Unsubsidized, Direct and FFELP PLUS Loans, and Private Loans as soon as the loan is disbursed.”
 “Disbursed” means given or made available to the borrower.

 In a recent New York Times article I was quoted saying many of my clients will be paying full freight when their kids go to college.
 Let me expand on that a bit.
 This is not because they won’t have loans available to them, but because loans are not free money.
 So if you receive a loan for college, you may still be paying the sticker price, but now you have to pay the interest on the loan too.
 In my state there are a lot of high quality public schools, which tend to offer less financial aid compared to private schools.
 Also, as it is noted in this CNN Money article, as family incomes approach $200,000 there is less and less aid available to those higher income families.

 When someone says you can pay for college with “aid” and then offers you a loan, just know that this is NOT free money.
 “Aid” sounds generous and simple.
 Angelic, really.
 Student loans are not simple, and they can be overly “generous”, saddling families with incredible debt because they don’t fully understand how much money that loan will cost after their student graduates.
 (Spoiler Alert: If they graduate.)

 Should you rely on the 2k College Savings Rule?